terry-nwaeme/Bellabeat-Case-Study/README.md

 # Bellabeat-Case-Study
-A Case study of a data for a high-tech manufacturer of health-focused products for women.
+A Case study for a high-tech manufacturer of health-focused products for women.